nboughton/dotfiles/README.md

 * ````mkdir -p ~/tmp```` as this is where I output the json data that is polled by the waybar config
 * Symlink the updates.timer and updates.service files from waybar/modules/updates/ into ~/.config/systemd/user
-* Fix the paths in the .service file for your home directory
 * Run ````systemctl --user daemon-reload````
 * Run ````systemctl --user enable updates.timer````